 China has a top-down education system.
+Education in China is the responsibility of the Ministry of Education.
 Local school systems are expected to follow orders from the Education Ministry.
 School administrators are expected to follow orders from the local education bureaucrats.
 Teachers are expected to follow orders of school administrators.
 Students are expected to follow orders of teachers.
 Although the government has authority over the education system, the Chinese Communist Party has played a role in managing education since 1949.
 The party established broad education policies and under Deng Xiaoping, tied improvements in the quality of education to its modernization plan.
 The party also monitored the government's implementation of its policies at the local level and within educational institutions through its party committees.
 Party members within educational institutions, who often have a leading management role, are responsible for steering their schools in the direction mandated by party policy.

 The Chinese education system favors those in the cities.
 In rural areas schooling often is unavailable or prohibitively expensive.
 One study found that rural children have only a third of chance of getting into university as urban children.
 Hu Xingdu, a sociologist at the Beijing Institute of Technology told the Washington Post, “Farmers don’t see a bright future from receiving more education.
 Many believe it won’t help them much in making money.
 They also can’t afford to send their children to university and a university degree no longer guarantees a job after gradation.”